Tim-Hass-GA/eie.io_project_2/README.md

 # EIEIO (eie.io) - Old MacDonald's First Garden App

-Believe it or not Old MacDonald started off with a small backyard garden, this was long before he became obsessed with animals and farming.
+Believe it or not Old MacDonald started off with a small backyard garden, this was long before he became obsessed with writing songs about animals and farming.
 This app was the first app he used "back in the day" to help him track, document, manage information about the plants in his garden; as well as query APIs to obtain data, tips and other guidance related to the crops in his garden.

 App is hosted at https://eieio-garden-app.herokuapp.com/